 Arrive hungry

-The event lasts all day, which means you have plenty of time to start your day off with coffee and breakfast, do some shopping, stop again for lunch before doing more shopping and end the evening with dinner and drinks.
+The event lasts all day, which means you have plenty of time to start your day with coffee and breakfast, do some shopping, stop again for lunch, do more shopping, and end the evening with dinner and drinks.

 Don't limit yourself to one day